CocoaPress/docs/docs/Advanced/LargePrints.md

 Re-latch your extruder, and press the "resume" button on the main screen.
 The print should continue as expected.

 !!! tip
-    In the event you move the extruder while loading a core mid-print, you'll want to home the extruder in X & Y and *not* Z.  Homing in Z will potentially result in the extruder crashing through your chocolate print.
+    In the event you bump the extruder while loading a core mid-print, you'll want to home the extruder in X & Y and *not* Z.  Homing in Z will potentially result in the extruder crashing through your chocolate print.